MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-endpoints-windows-defender-advanced-threat-protection.md

 ## In this section
 Topic | Description
 :---|:---
-[Onboard Windows 10 machines using Group Policy](configure-endpoints-gp-windows-defender-advanced-threat-protection.md) | Use Group Policy to deploy the configuration package on endpoints.
+[Onboard Windows 10 machines using Group Policy](configure-endpoints-gp-windows-defender-advanced-threat-protection.md) | Use Group Policy to deploy the configuration package on machines.
-[Onboard Windows 10 machines using System Center Configuration Manager](configure-endpoints-sccm-windows-defender-advanced-threat-protection.md) | You can use either use System Center Configuration Manager (current branch) version 1606 or System Center Configuration Manager(current branch) version 1602 or earlier to deploy the configuration package on endpoints.
+[Onboard Windows 10 machines using System Center Configuration Manager](configure-endpoints-sccm-windows-defender-advanced-threat-protection.md) | You can use either use System Center Configuration Manager (current branch) version 1606 or System Center Configuration Manager(current branch) version 1602 or earlier to deploy the configuration package on machines.
-[Onboard Windows 10 machines using Mobile Device Management tools](configure-endpoints-mdm-windows-defender-advanced-threat-protection.md) | Use Mobile Device Management tools or Microsoft Intune to deploy the configuration package on endpoints.
+[Onboard Windows 10 machines using Mobile Device Management tools](configure-endpoints-mdm-windows-defender-advanced-threat-protection.md) | Use Mobile Device Management tools or Microsoft Intune to deploy the configuration package on machine.
 [Onboard Windows 10 machines using a local script](configure-endpoints-script-windows-defender-advanced-threat-protection.md) | Learn how to use the local script to deploy the configuration package on endpoints.
 [Onboard non-persistent virtual desktop infrastructure (VDI) machines](configure-endpoints-vdi-windows-defender-advanced-threat-protection.md) | Learn how to use the configuration package to configure VDI machines.